What is Star Alliance?

 The benefits of Gold status include those of Silver status (see above) as well as:

 Airport Lounge Access

 Over 1,000 lounges are available worldwide to Gold members who are traveling on a Star Alliance member airline, regardless of their class of service (First, Business, Premium Economy, or Economy).
-Gold members are allowed to bring one additional guest, who is also flying on a *A carrier departing from the same airport that day, with them into the lounge.
+Gold members are allowed to bring one additional guest, who is also flying on the same flight, with them into the lounge.

 Extra Baggage Allowance